wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 ### Request Project Permissions

-If you need access to a project, you can the project's owner to add you to the project or upgrade your project role.
-You can find a project's owner by hovering over their avatar in the projects list.
+If you need access to a project, the project's owner can add you as a member or upgrade your role.
+To find out who is the project owner, hover over their avatar in the projects list.

 ![](../assets/images/projects-list-project-owner.png)